Where to Buy

 GBM Assessment (Score: 8.5/10)

-The Tale of Genji, often called the world's first novel, is the masterpiece of Japanese literature and a work of extraordinary psychological depth.
+The Tale of Genji, often called the world's first novel, is the greatest work of Japanese literature and a work of remarkable psychological depth.
 Written by the court lady Murasaki Shikibu, it explores the emotional and aesthetic world of the Heian court with a subtlety and sophistication that anticipates the achievements of the modern novel by centuries.

 Heian Japan, c.
 1010

 Japan's Heian court cultivates the world's most refined literary culture.
-Court ladies produce extraordinary prose and poetry in Japanese.
-The Great Schism between Catholic and Orthodox Christianity looms (1054).
-The Normans are about to conquer England (1066).
-The First Crusade is less than a century away.
+Court ladies produce prose and poetry of unmatched delicacy in Japanese.
+The Great Schism between Catholic and Orthodox Christianity looms (1054), and Norman conquest will soon remake England (1066).

 Awards & Adaptations